 Prepares maps, diagrams and overlays necessary to identify various environmental data;

 Consults with other governmental agencies, public interest groups and educational institutions involved in the study and protection of the environment;

 Responds to complaints about conditions that affect the environment;

 Assists in investigating violations of ordinances and regulations regarding environmental protection;

 May assist in the monitoring of beach erosion, in dune stabilization programs and in wetlands permit reviews.

 FULL PERFORMANCE KNOWLEDGES, SKILLS, ABILITIES AND PERSONAL CHARACTERISTICS

-Good knowledge of the principles and techniques of compiling, organizing, and interpreting data to determine the impact of changes in the environment; good knowledge of the current principles and techniques used to manage and preserve the environment; good knowledge of the natural and biological sciences in relation to the analysis of environmental conditions; ability to write and present comprehensive reports on environmental quality and the impact of governmental actions and decisions; ability to establish and maintain effective working relationships with public officials, professionals in the scientific community, representatives of community groups and the general public; ability to express oneself clearly and concisely, both orally and in writing; physical condition commensurate with the demands of the position.
+Good knowledge of the principles and techniques of compiling, organizing, and interpreting data to determine the impact of changes in the environment; good knowledge of the current principles and techniques used to manage and preserve the environment; good knowledge of the natural and biological sciences in relation to the analysis of environmental conditions; ability to write and present comprehensive reports on environmental quality and the impact of governmental actions and decisions; ability to translate into maps and diagrammatic form field data gathered on ecosystems; ability to establish and maintain effective working relationships with public officials, professionals in the scientific community, representatives of community groups and the general public; ability to express oneself clearly and concisely, both orally and in writing; physical condition commensurate with the demands of the position.

-Graduation from a New York State or Regionally accredited college or university with a Bachelor's Degree in mathematics, one of the natural or physical sciences, environmental studies or a related field.
+Graduation from a college with federally-authorized accreditation or registration by NY State with a Bachelor's Degree in mathematics, one of the natural or physical sciences, environmental studies or a related field.